genesisgir/GenesisGir-Lessons-Vol-1/Lessons/Pandora/README.md

 ⼕ㄖᗪ🝗ᗪ & 山尺讠セセ🝗𝓝 ⻏丫 Ꮆ🝗𝓝🝗丂讠丂 Ꮆ讠尺
 # Pandora
 Pandora.
 A Planet with no rules!
-You the Vault Hunter must help the sadistic , lustful, Moxxxie collect her beverages, guns , loot and bring them back to her.
+You the Vault Hunter must help the sadistic , lustful, Moxxie collect her beverages, guns , loot and bring them back to her.
 She will be very interactive with you just make sure to do as she says or game over!
 Moxxie is a Famous barkeeper in Pandora and the word around is that she has the hots for anyone that helps her out!
-If not for her Do it for the loot please. . . and make it back in one peace goodluck Vault Hunter!
+If not for her Do it for the loot please. . . and make it back in one peace good luck Vault Hunter!
 # Defeat Handsome jack!
 ![borderlands header](https://user-images.githubusercontent.com/87259615/127055301-9239d911-f005-41c3-baeb-42c1f2529624.jpg)

-# Learn , Discover , Explore!
+# Learn , Discover , Explore
-In this .py you can learn alot from what I did and discover methods I use to make things work!
+In this .py you can learn a lot from what I did and discover methods I use to make things work!
 This is very Novice level friendly and if you find yourself lost just make sure to look at the comments next to the lines of code to see what each line does and why
-I added those functions and how they are being implmented. again this is very user friendly and very easy to understand I made these projects so someone new to coding can learn and develop skills like I have to make their own programs and have somewhere to start in the world of coding!
+I added those functions and how they are being implemented. again this is very user friendly and very easy to understand I made these projects so someone new to coding can learn and develop skills like I have to make their own programs and have somewhere to start in the world of coding!

 # Twitch
-I also stream my progress on Twitch and store the broadcasts so subscribers can rewatch and see how i made them from scratch!
+I also stream my progress on Twitch and store the broadcasts so subscribers can re-watch and see how i made them from scratch!
 I stream for hours at a time and make sure to stop by and ask me any questions or , Chat , watch my progress!

 link: https://www.twitch.tv/genesisgir